Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 Type your title in the “Add title” section.
 Below that, you can start writing your page content.
 You can add headings, paragraphs, quotes, lists, photos, and more using blocks.

 Tip: Remember to click the “Save Draft” button from time to time.
-WordPress autosaves your content every few minutes by default, but it is better to do it on your own.
+WordPress autosaves your content every few minutes by default, but it is better to do it yourself.
 By doing so, you are making sure that your content and formatting are preserved.

 Once you are done writing and editing your page, click on the “Publish” button to publish the page.